CfSOtago/GREENGridData/docs/README.md

    - simple line charts of mean power per month per year for each circuit monitored for each household.
 These are a useful check;
    - tile plots (heat maps/carpet plots) of the number of observations per hour per day.
 Also a useful check...
  * PDF snapshots of the _live documentation_ found below.

-_Terms of Use_:

-This is _not_ open access data.
-It is, however, licensed as _Safeguarded_ data under the [UK Data Archive End User Licence conditions](http://reshare.ukdataservice.ac.uk/legal/#Safeguarded).
-You will need to agree to these T&Cs before downloading the data.

 _Documentation_: